ryoppippi/talks/2024-11-19/slides.md

 Also auto-import works fine.

-Modern web developement is complecated
+Modern web development is complicated

 For example, svelte file contains script, style, and markup in a single file.
 However, we can use LSP to get auto-completion for each part.
 Brilliant.